 Quality is at the center of the EY strategy and is a key component of EY performance management systems.
-EY Czech Republic partners are evaluated and compensated based on criteria that include specific quality and risk management indicators.
-Equally, when EY Czech Republic partners do not adhere to quality standards, remedial actions are taken.
-These
+EY Greece's partners are evaluated and compensated based on criteria that include specific quality and risk management indicators.
+Equally, when EY Greece partners do not adhere to quality standards, remedial actions are taken.
+These may include performance monitoring, compensation adjustment, additional training, additional supervision or reassignment - or, in instances of repeated or particularly serious noncompliance, separation from EY.

-EY policies prohibit evaluating and compensating lead audit engagement partners and other key audit partners on an engagement based on the sale of non-assurance services to companies they audit.
+EY policies prohibit evaluating and compensating lead audit engagement partners and other key audit partners on an engagement based on the sale of nonassurance services to companies they audit.
 This reinforces to EY partners their professional obligation to maintain independence and objectivity.
 For audits conducted in accordance with the requirements of Directive 2014/56/EU of the European Parliament and of the Council of 16 April 2014, EY prohibits evaluating and compensating any partner or professional involved in, or able to influence the carrying out of, an audit engagement based on the sale of non-audit services to their audit clients.
 This reinforces that professionals are obligated to maintain independence and objectivity.